Skip to main content

 Primary interfaceFirecrawl-compatible REST API + SDKVisual desktop app + cloud runs

-Self-host shapeSingle AGPL-3.0 binary, 6.6 MB resident set on the benchmarkDesktop app + ParseHub Cloud; no self-host server
+Self-host shapeSingle AGPL-3.0 binary, lightweight resident set on the benchmarkDesktop app + ParseHub Cloud; no self-host server

 MCPBuilt-in MCP server in the core binaryNo first-party MCP

-Coverage92% on the 1,000-URL benchmark; renders JS-heavy pagesStrong on flows the user explicitly designs in the editor
+CoverageReproducible coverage on our public benchmark; renders JS-heavy pagesStrong on flows the user explicitly designs in the editor

-Pricing modelFlat credits, plus a self-host tierFree tier with hard limits; paid plans starting around $189/mo Standard (verify on their pricing page)
+Pricing modelFlat credits, plus a self-host tierFree tier with hard limits; paid plans starting around $189/mo Standard (per parsehub.com/pricing, verified 2026-05-27)

 Best fitAI agents, RAG ingestion, backend services, CI pipelinesNon-developers running one-off or low-volume visual scrapes